Financial-Times/origami/components/o-forms/README.md

 To show a state label with no text set the modifier class `o-forms-input__state--icon-only` on the `o-forms-input__state` state element.
 Or to use custom copy for the saving and saved states add the modifier class `o-forms-input__state--custom` and put your copy within the state element.
 However, as mentioned previously, we recommend setting a custom label using the [setState JavaScript method](#state) instead of adding this markup manually.

+Box radio inputs support 2 themes.

+- **professional**: For a box radio with professional theme set `o-forms-field--professional` on the field element.
+- **professional-inverse**: For box radio with inverse professional theme set `o-forms-field--professional-inverse` on the field element.
 ##### Pseudo box radio inputs

 **Deprecated, we no longer recommend pseudo box radio inputs.
 These will be removed in a future major version:**